wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 ^^^^^^^^^^^^^^

 -  `C++/Java WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases>`__
--  Visual Studio Code (if using Windows, run the installer and use it to download the appropriate VS Code file.
-If using macOS/Linux, download Visual Studio Code from `here <https://code.visualstudio.com/download>`__)

 3rd Party Libraries/Software
 ----------------------------

-A number of software components were broken out of WPILib in 2017 and are now maintained by third parties.
-See `this blog <https://www.firstinspires.org/robotics/frc/blog/2017-control-system-update>`__ for more details.

 A directory of available 3rd party software that plugs in to WPILib can be found on :ref:`docs/software/vscode-overview/3rd-party-libraries:3rd Party Libraries`.